canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 ## 5. First & FirstOrDefault

-**The First and FirstOrDefault methods return the first element in a collection or the first one matching a condition.
-Otherwise, First throws an exception, and FirstOrDefault returns the default value of the collection type.**
+**First and FirstOrDefault return the first element in a collection or the first one matching a condition.
+Otherwise, First throws an exception and FirstOrDefault returns the default value of the collection type.**

 Let's find the oldest film we have watched.